 New paper by Marco, Paula and Claus published in Ecology Letters: Complex life cycles drive community assembly through immigration and adaptive diversification.

-New preprint published by Paula, Marco and Claus: Consequences of life-cycle complexity to the potential for evolutionary branching.
+New preprint by Paula, Marco and Claus published on bioRxiv: Consequences of life-cycle complexity to the potential for evolutionary branching.

 Welcome to Iris van Engen who joint us for her research training.
 Iris is an exchange student visting us from the University of Lausanne.
 She is interested in how trophic cascades due to top-predators can affect diversification and coexistence of consumers at an intermediate trophic level.